All commencement ceremonies are for undergraduate and graduate candidates.

 Diploma frames and other commemorative items are available at the University Store in the Student Union on the Armstrong Campus.
 You may also purchase merchandise online at the University Store’s website.

-Invitations, thank you notes, and certificates can be ordered through Printing and Postal Services, corner of Arts and Science Drive or on the Printing and Postal Services online webstore.
+Invitations, thank you notes, and certificates can be ordered through Printing and Postal Services, on the corner of Arts and Science Drive or on the Printing and Postal Services online webstore.

 Diplomas will be mailed to the graduates at their diploma mailing address or their permanent home address.
 Please remember to update your diploma address in WINGS to an address that will be valid eight weeks after completing all degree requirements.
 If there is no diploma address, the diploma will be mailed to the current mailing address.
 Diplomas should be mailed six to eight weeks after graduation for students who have applied for graduation and completed all requirements.

 When applying for employment, transcripts should be used instead of diplomas.
 Three weeks after graduation, if requirements are complete, graduates may request a transcript with the degree conferred.